Monterey Car Week

-Monterey Car Week is a week in August in which a number of car-related events are held in and around Monterey, California.
+Monterey Car Week is a week in August during which a number of car-related events are held in and around Monterey, California.
+It is globally recognized as one of the premier gatherings for auto enthusiasts, with auctions, rallies, races, competitions, and car shows all culminating in The Pebble Beach Concours d'Elegance on Sunday.

+The tradition first began in 1950 as an outgrowth of the Pebble Beach Road Race.
+In the decades since, increasing official and unofficial car events sprang up, drawing an estimated 100,000 attendees in 2024, and hundreds of millions in auction sales.

+Highlight Events

 Pebble Beach Concours d'Elegance

-The Pebble Beach Concours d'Elegance is held on the final Sunday of Monterey Car Week.
-It is a car show showing the most elegant and notable vehicles in the world.
-The proceeds of the show support charities.
+The Pebble Beach Concours d'Elegance is held on the final Sunday of Monterey Car Week, and is the marquee event of the week.
+The proceeds of the show support various charities.

 Rolex Monterey Motorsports Reunion

 The Rolex Monterey Motorsports Reunion, formerly known as the Monterey Historics until 2010, is held the final weekend of Monterey Car Week at WeatherTech Raceway Laguna Seca.
 The four-day event has over 500 participants, and generally features a specific marque every year.
 The Monterey Pre-Reunion is a two-day event held the previous Saturday and Sunday.